logship-io/grafana-logship-datasource/CONTRIBUTING.md

 # Building and releasing

-## How to build the Azure Data Explorer (ADX) data source plugin locally
+## How to build the Azure Data Explorer (Logship) data source plugin locally

 ## Dependencies